QuadSpinner/Gaea2Docs-Reference/terrain/primitive/mountain.md

 ![](/images/ref/Mountain/Mountain.webp)

-{.TIP}
+{% hint style="info" %}
-> For simple results, such as distant mountains that don't require much detail, you can create a Mountain primitive with a scale of your choice and add the Erosion node.
+For simple results, such as distant mountains that don't require much detail, you can create a Mountain primitive with a scale of your choice and add the Erosion node.
 This is the easiest way to create a lot of simple assets.
+{% endhint %}